Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 </div>

-For an analysis over the spans years, what better than the Gapminder visualisation.
+For an analysis over the years, what could be better than the Gapminder.
 Don't forget to play with the slider.<br><br>

 <iframe src="/assets/lang.html"
     style="max-width = 100%"